top of page

 Search

-The I-131 Application for Travel Document is a USCIS form that can be used to apply for several travel-related documents, including Reentry Permits, Refugee Travel Documents, TPS Travel Authorizations, and Advance Parole Travel Documents.
+The I-131 Application for a Travel Document is a USCIS form used to apply for various travel-related documents, including Reentry Permits, Refugee Travel Documents, TPS Travel Authorizations, and Advance Parole Travel Documents.

-This blog discusses Advance Parole for Adjustment of Status (Green Card) applicants who currently reside in the U.S. and wish to travel abroad while their application is pending.
-If you have any questions regarding any of the other usages of this form, please get in touch with us at: info@rsbilaw.com.
+This blog covers Advance Parole for individuals applying for Adjustment of Status (Green Card) who are presently living in the U.S. and intend to travel internationally while their application is being processed.
+For inquiries about other uses of this form, please contact us.

-For green card applicants who reside in the U.S., traveling abroad without Advance Parole while their application is still pending can result in abandoning their Green Card Application.
-If you travel without AP, USCIS can deem your Green Card Application abandoned and close your case.
-This means you will need to re-apply, which can be time-consuming and expensive.
-The Advance Parole allows you to travel without applying for another visa or nullifying your pending Green Card application.
+For green card applicants living in the U.S., traveling outside the country without Advance Parole while their application is pending may lead to the abandonment of their Green Card Application.
+If you travel without AP, USCIS may consider your Green Card Application abandoned and terminate your case.
+This would require you to reapply, a process that can be both lengthy and costly.
+Advance Parole permits you to travel without needing another visa or invalidating your pending Green Card application.

 When to Apply for Advance Parole?

-The most common, efficient, and least expensive way is to file the I-131 concurrently with your I-485 Application for Adjustment of Status (Green Card Application).
-However, if you did not file the request with your Green Card Application, you can still file it later without an additional fee.
-You should include a copy of the pending I-485 Receipt Notice you received from USCIS.
+The most typical, cost-effective, and efficient method is to submit the I-131 form along with your I-485 Application for Adjustment of Status (also known as a Green Card Application).
+However, if you didn't submit the request with your Green Card Application, you can still do so later without incurring an extra fee.
+Be sure to include a copy of the pending I-485 Receipt Notice provided by USCIS.

 How to Apply for Advance Parole?

-To apply for advance parole, you will need to fill out USCIS's Form I-131 Application for Travel Document.
-This form is used for different types of applications and travel-related requests.
-Thus, make sure to follow the form's instructions carefully.
-You will also need to include a passport-style photo of yourself.
+To apply for advance parole, you must complete USCIS's Form I-131, the Application for Travel Document.
+This form serves various application and travel-related purposes, so please adhere closely to its instructions.
+Additionally, you will need to provide a passport-style photo of yourself.

-If you are traveling with other family members with pending Green Card Applications, file a separate request for each one.
+If you are traveling with other family members who have pending Green Card Applications, a separate request must be filed for each individual.

-The processing time of the AP request may vary and, in some cases, take many months.
-In some cases, you may ask USCIS to expedite the adjudication of your request.
-USCIS considers all expedited requests on a case-by-case basis.
+The processing time for an AP request can vary and sometimes take several months.
+In certain situations, you can request USCIS to expedite the processing of your request.
+USCIS evaluates all expedited requests individually.

-USCIS will consider an expedited request if it meets one or more of the following criteria or circumstances:
+USCIS will consider an expedited request if it meets one or more of the following criteria or situations:

-• Severe financial loss to a company or a person.
+• Significant financial loss to a company or individual.

-• Emergencies and urgent humanitarian reasons.
-Examples may include but are not limited to illness, disability, extreme living conditions, death in the family, or a critical need to travel to obtain medical treatment in a limited amount of time.
+• Emergencies and urgent humanitarian reasons include, but are not limited to, illness, disability, extreme living conditions, family death, or a critical need to travel for medical treatment within a limited time.

-• A nonprofit organization (as designated by the Internal Revenue Service) whose request furthers the cultural or social interests of the United States.
+• A nonprofit organization (as recognized by the Internal Revenue Service) whose request promotes the cultural or social interests of the United States.

-• U.S. government interests (such cases identified as urgent by federal agencies).
+• U.S. government interests (cases identified as urgent by federal agencies).

-Not every case that fits in one of these categories will result in expedited processing.
-USCIS has discretion whether or not to grant.
+Not every case that falls into these categories will be expedited.
+USCIS has the discretion to grant or deny such requests.

 Returning to the U.S. with Advance Parole?

-Upon return to the U.S., a parolee will be inspected by Customs and Border Protection (CBP), deciding whether to "parole" the person back into the United States.
-CBP can find the person inadmissible at that inspection and deny the reentry.
-Even with an Advance Parole document, CBP still has the discretion to deny your entry.
-In the past, this was a problem for people who had been unlawfully present in the U.S. for 180 days or more, and it remains a problem for anyone who is inadmissible for some other reason.
+Upon returning to the U.S., a parolee will undergo inspection by Customs and Border Protection (CBP), which will decide whether to "parole" the individual back into the United States.
+During this inspection, CBP can deem the person inadmissible and deny reentry.
+Even with an Advance Parole document, CBP retains the authority to refuse entry.
+Previously, this was an issue for individuals who had been unlawfully present in the U.S. for 180 days or more, and it remains a concern for anyone inadmissible for other reasons.

 If you think you might be inadmissible, please consult an immigration attorney.

 *This article has been prepared for general information purposes only.
 The information presented is not legal advice, is not to be acted on as such, may not be current, and is subject to change.
-Readers should contact their attorneys to obtain advice concerning any particular legal matter.
+Readers should consult an attorney for advice on any specific legal matter.

 Comments